xychen-ocn/WW3v5-XC-research-version/README.md

  _2. Chen, X., I. Ginis, and T. Hara, 2020.
 Impact of Shoaling Ocean Surface Waves on Wind Stress and Drag Coefficient in Coastal Waters: Part II Tropical Cyclones.
 J. Geophys.
 Res., In press._

 #### 2. Folders in this Repository
-1 **_ftn_** folder contains the modified WW3v5 code used in the above research.
+I. **_ftn_** folder contains the modified WW3v5 code used in the above research.
 Main changes are made to w3fld1md.ftn, w3fld2md.ftn; other files have only been modified to assist output extra User-defined quantities (flags) associated with the diagnostic flux.

-2 **_inp_** folder contains the ww3_grid.inp, ww3_shel.inp which are required to be modified to be used properly by the modified version of the WaveWatch code.
+II. **_inp_** folder contains the ww3_grid.inp, ww3_shel.inp which are required to be modified to be used properly by the modified version of the WaveWatch code.
 Details of the modifications can be find therein.